jackie-do/ruby_and_rails_knowledge/useful_gems.md

   > * `pundit` - Pundit provides a set of helpers which guide you in leveraging regular Ruby classes and object oriented design patterns to build a simple, robust and scaleable authorization system.
   > * `devise_invitable` - It adds support to Devise for sending invitations by email (it requires to be authenticated) and accept the invitation setting the password.
   > * `devise` - Devise is a flexible authentication solution for Rails based on Warden.
+  > * `warden` - Warden is a Rack-based middleware, designed to provide a mechanism for authentication in Ruby web applications.
   > * `mechanize` - used for automating interaction with websites.
 Mechanize automatically stores and sends cookies, follows redirects, and can follow links and submit forms.

 ## 5) Ruby Framework, CMS